stealjs/steal-npm/README.md

 [![Build Status](https://travis-ci.org/stealjs/steal-npm.svg?branch=master)](https://travis-ci.org/stealjs/steal-npm)

+# DEPRECATED

+The npm extension was merged into StealJS core and this repository will no longer be maintained.

+--
 This is a plugin for [StealJS](http://stealjs.com/) that makes it easy to work with [npm](https://www.npmjs.com/).

 The idea is to reduce the amount of manual configuring needed when using StealJS